You can read users from Active Directory on-prem automatically and then you do not need to add/update users manually in Xink.

 Copy your AD Export secure token.

-Finally set up emsadexport (Xink ADExport tool) to run scheduled on a Windows Server (e.g. application server, file server etc.).
+Finally set up emsadexport (Xink ADExport tool) to run scheduled on a Windows Server (e.g. an application server, file server etc.).
 You can choose your own Schedule depending on how often you want it to update data from your AD.

 Before you read data from your Active Directory, scroll down to learn about the different switches and examples later in this guide.